 Preparation for Health Professions Programs

 Students are encouraged to seek advice and consult with the UHPO advising staff early in and throughout their college career.
-The UHPO is located at the Main Campus (Multidisciplinary Studies Building, Room 3.03.14).
-For more information about the UHPO, including appointment and walk-in schedules, call 210-458-5185, or visit the website at http://utsa.edu/healthprofessions/.
+The UHPO is located at the Main Campus in the Graduate School and Research (GSR) Building, Room 2.210.
+For more information about the UHPO, including appointment and on-call options, call 210-458-5185, or visit the website at http://utsa.edu/healthprofessions/.